 Prep in advance and get help fast

-The alternate exam period for strike-interrupted courses starts Friday, January 21 and runs through Sunday, January 23.
-Here are some tips and tricks to consider as you navigate your online exams.
-Preparing in advance will help ensure that when your exam starts, you can focus on the exam content rather than troubleshooting technology.
+As we wrap up another term, here are some tips and tricks to consider as you navigate your exams in the next couple of weeks.
+Preparing in advance will help ensure that when your exam starts, you can focus on the exam content rather than troubleshooting technology or settling into the exam environment.

 BEFORE EXAMS START